bids-standard/bids-specification/src/05-derivatives/02-common-data-types.md

 **Sampling**.
-When two or more instances of a given derivative are provided with resolution (or surface sampling density) being the only difference between them, then the `res` (for *resolution* of volumetric data) and/or `den` (for *density* of non-parametric surfaces) SHOULD be used to avoid name conflicts.
+When two or more instances of a given derivative are provided with resolution (or surface sampling density) being the only difference between them, then the `res` (for *resolution* of regularly sampled N-D data) and/or `den` (for *density* of non-parametric surfaces) SHOULD be used to avoid name conflicts.
-Note that only CIFTI files combining both regularly gridded and surface sampled data (and their downstream derivatives) are allowed to present both `res` and `den` keywords simultaneously.
+Note that only files combining both regularly sampled (e.g., gridded) and surface sampled data (and their downstream derivatives) are allowed to present both `res` and `den` keywords simultaneously.